AxdeKlerk/Praise-The-Loud/Debugging.md

 -  **Bug:** Sign-up, login and logout templates not loading on server.
 After checking my template structure multiplue times I could not understand why the templates were not loading.
 I had checked the urls.py file and the views.py file and they were both correct.
 I then realised that I had created the template and registration folders at the wrong level.
 This was a simple mistake but it took me a while to figure out.

--  **Fix:** Moved template and registration folders to the root level of the project and left the signup *html* file in the app level templates folder.
+-  **Fix:** Moved template and registration folders to the root level of the project and left the - *HTML* file in the app level templates folder.

 -  **Lesson Learned:** Double check everything I do and make sure that I am using the correct logic and placement of my template folders.